sarkashr/aqm-afg/README.md

 ```
 */5 * * * * python3 /home/pi/aqm-afg/sensor_read_and_publish.py
 ```
+Note: 0-59/5 and */5 are the same; by changing the Zero an offset can be added

 #### Modify the MQTT topic and client_id in aqm.cfg file accordingly:
 ```
 sudo nano /home/pi/aqm-afg/aqm.cfg